When and How to Manage Subcontractors

 Cons Of Using A Subcontractor

-- Firms lose control over work when using a subconbtractor
+- Firms lose control over work when using a subcontractor

-- Firms lose time explaining and overseeing a subcontractors's work
+- Firms lose time explaining and overseeing a subcontractor's work

 - Subcontractors often use subcontractors themselves, meaning even less control for general contractors

 But today’s “master builders” have a tool for managing subcontractors that Edward Longshanks’ did not.
 Field management software helps to eliminate what has always been one of this industry's biggest problems, communication issues.
 Raken's daily reporting app allows project managers to pass along updates, warnings, schedules, and required reporting forms to sub-contracting counterparts over frequently used devices such as phones and tablets.
 This subcontractor management software also allows managers to collaborate in real time on work progress and time-billed reports.
 This reduces the need for face-to-face physical meetings that cost both time and money.
 So while general contractors are likely to be reliant on subcontractors for some time to come, tools like Raken mean that it won't cost them a king's ransom to do so.